Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 [![](/assets/images/2021-05-20_DNAC_Webhook.png)](/assets/images/2021-05-20_DNAC_Webhook.png)

-{: .notice--danger}
+{: .notice--info}
-Updated *config.py* to change IP address 172.16.1.16 and TCP port to match where you are running the Flask Python code.
+Update *config.py* to change IP address 172.16.1.16 and TCP port to match where you are running the Flask Python code.
 WEBHOOK_URL is only used by python code *test_webhook.py* to emulate the notification transmitter.
 Using the WEBHOOK_USERNAME and WEBHOOK_PASSWORD values from *config.py*.